bofm/sublime-a-file-icon/.github/CONTRIBUTING.md

 ### Settings

 Currently Sublime Text requires syntax definitions to apply icons.
 This means that you need to have the right syntax package to be able to see icons associated with the language.
-However we can abuse syntax definitions in order to provide different file icons to files with the same underlying syntax but different semantics (`Gulpfile.js`, `package.json` & etc.).
+However we can abuse syntax definitions in order to provide different icons to files with the same underlying syntax but different semantics (`Gulpfile.js`, `package.json` & etc.).
 That's why we provide two types of icons:

 - Syntax (apply via syntax scope).
 - Aliases (apply via syntax scope and syntax alias abuse).